wadewegner/wadewegner.github.com/content/blog/2023-01-29-Training-Week-In-Review/index.md

 #### Summary

 An amazing week!
-Not only did I travel to Africa for the first time, but I crushed my training goals for the week.
-All of this despite lots of travel (three different continents) and energy spent focused on our company's annual kickoff throughout the week.
+Not only did I travel to Africa for the first time, but I crushed my training goals.
+All of this despite lots of travel (three different continents) and energy spent focused on our company's annual kickoff.

 It's hard to describe how much my training success means to me this week.
 After having dealt with a bad cold the week before, I really felt good this week.
+And it's given me renewed confidence as I quickly approach some big trail runs.

 **Run Duration**: 8:26 | 8:45 (h:m)<br/>
 **Total TSS**: 724 | 607<br/>